-After installation of docker desktop you will see the docker desktop running icon in the taskbar.
-I have shown this in the below image.
+After installation of docker desktop you will see the docker desktop icon in the taskbar.
+This is shown in the below image.

-For Windows user, they will then have to install WSL 2 also, see Windows Subsystem for Linux Installation Guide for Windows 10.
-In this link just go to the sub-heading “Download the Linux kernel update package” and install “WSL2 Linux kernel update package for x64 machines”.
-Normally during the docker desktop installation in windows you will be get the prompt to install WSL 2 in your system so if you have done this thing on that time then you will not have to do this thing again here.
+For Windows user, they will then have to install WSL 2 also, see Windows Subsystem for Linux Installation Guide for Windows.
+Normally during the docker desktop installation process you will be get the prompt asking to install WSL 2 so if you have done this thing on that time then you will not have to do this thing again here.

 Next, right click the docker desktop icon in the toolbar and go to settings menu.
 Here make sure the WS 2 based engine is checked.
 See the below image:

 It is time to run the docker version command and check if docker is working properly or not.
 So open command prompt if you are in windows, terminal if you are in Mac, or terminal if you are in Linux then run the following given below command on it and press enter:

 It will show you the docker client and server versions installed in your pc.
 I have shown below the screenshot of my command prompt window.

 Docker was original built for Linux operation system.
 Linux itself is a very popular operation system so Microsoft developed WSL 2 which is a compatibility layer for running Linux binary executables natively on Windows.

 In short WSL 2 helps Docker to run in Windows.